ABOUT the FOTOfactory

 Although we are a Dutch school we attract a lot of International students.
 For us that makes sense, good education, beautiful and friendly city, a lot of culture.
 For students from the EU it is not a problem at all to live and work in Amsterdam.
 Potential students from outside the EU will have to get a permit, that will allow them to stay in the Netherlands.
 Contact us if you wonder if you are one of these countries, or need our advice.

-the FOTOfactory is acknowledged by the CRBKO instituut and accepted as a professional education by the Dutch tax authority.
+the FOTOfactory is acknowledged by the CRBKO instituut.
+Also we are accepted as a professional education by the Dutch tax authority.
 That means that when you pay Dutch income taxes, you have a legal right to tax deduction.
 The expenses made to study are seen as an investment, particularly to produce additional income in the future.
 Every year we offer students to assist them with this tax deduction by providing a letter with info about all the school expenses.
+All our education is free of VAT.

 Hello….
 Can you introduce yourself?
 Hi!
 My name is Madeleine, I am 31 years old.
 I started doing photography seriously in 2012 when I lived in NYC.
 I started out with street photography, which of course NYC is great for, but it was also a great way for me to explore and experiment with my camera.